Photo of people rowing on a lake with deep blue hues and cloud reflections

 Psychodynamic Foundations for Clinical Practice (3 units)

-Psychopathology and Psychological Assessment (3 units)
+Psychopathology (3 units)

 Semester 3 | Summer